Mental Health Facilities Buckhannon, WV

 Youth Health Service Inc - 20.8 miles from Buckhannon, WV

 Youth Health Service Inc is a mental health treatment clinic in Elkins, West Virginia, located at 971 Harrison Avenue, in the 26241 zip code.
 Youth Health Service Inc provides outpatient treatment and telemedicine/telehealth.
-Youth Health Service Inc provides integrated dual diagnosis disorder treatment, behavior modification and activity therapy to children / adolescents and young adults.
-Youth Health Service Inc also supports clients referred from the court/judicial system and people requiring dual diagnosis treatment.
-Additional services provided by Youth Health Service Inc consist of family psychoeducation, education services and court-ordered outpatient treatment.
+Youth Health Service Inc provides integrated dual diagnosis disorder treatment, dialectical behavior therapy and activity therapy to children / adolescents and young adults.
+Youth Health Service Inc also supports people requiring dual diagnosis treatment and clients referred from the court/judicial system.
+Additional services provided by Youth Health Service Inc consist of suicide prevention services, family psychoeducation and court-ordered outpatient treatment.

 Learn More